Last Updated on

 Includes some omega-3s to support joints, thyroid and skin health

 No additional ingredients for joint health

-High in protein for very active Pitbulls
+- High protein recipe for very active Pitbulls

-#3 Merrick Grain-Free Real Salmon and Sweet Potato Recipe
+#3 Merrick Grain-Free Real Salmon and Sweet Potato Recipe dry dog food

 Merrick is another company I admire for using lots of fresh, local ingredients, high-quality protein, and keeping fillers out of their recipes.

-This particular recipe is grain-free to prevent allergic reactions and uses salmon as the main protein source, providing those essential omega-3 fatty acids to keep your Pitbull’s joints oiled, her skin healthy and coat shiny, and also to help out her thyroid.
+This particular recipe is grain free to prevent allergic reactions and uses salmon as the main protein source, providing those essential omega-3 fatty acids to keep your Pitbull’s joints oiled, her skin healthy and coat shiny, and also to help out her thyroid.

 It is fairly high in protein, at 34%, while its fat content is quite low, at 14%.
 I think this makes the recipe suitable for typical or active Pitbulls, but not for working Pitbulls.